Casper and Douglas’ Specialists in Toothache Relief

 Are you experiencing tooth pain or sensitivity?
 Do you have a persistent toothache that just won’t go away?
 These symptoms could be a sign that you need a root canal.
-Although root canal treatment may sound intimidating, it is a safe and effective way to save a damaged or infected tooth.
+Although this treatment may sound intimidating, it is a safe and effective way to save a damaged or infected tooth.

 By removing the infected pulp and nerve, a root canal can relieve your pain, prevent the spread of infection, and help you maintain your natural smile.
 If you are experiencing any of these symptoms, don’t ignore them!
 Root canal treatment can be the key to saving your tooth and preventing further damage.

 Tooth Infection Symptoms

 Not all patients experience symptoms of a tooth infection as severe as others, but if you notice any of the following, schedule an appointment with Aspen Ridge Dental as soon as possible.
 Root canal treatment is usually used to treat the following symptoms of tooth infection:

 - Facial swelling